dialite/vet-clinic-database/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a ⭐️ if you like this project!
+If you like this project give a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank:

+- **Microverse**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>